S3-working-group/s3-practical-guide/src/co-creation-and-evolution/navigate-via-tension.md

 ## Navigate Via Tension

-### Identify and accounting for organizational drivers.
+### Identify and account for organizational drivers.

 **All members** bring awareness to what might help or harm the organization, and aim to account for drivers in an effective way.